At Atompalm, we follow a simple design principle:

 Make no compromises.

-We chose the highest quality components and pushed them to the absolute limit, squeezing out every last drop of performance to create the Atompalm Hydrogen -- the pioneer in low-latency gaming peripherals, the first and only mouse to deliver a blazing-fast 8kHz response time.
+We chose the highest quality components and pushed them to the absolute limit, squeezing out every last drop of performance to create the Atompalm Hydrogen -- the pioneer in low-latency gaming peripherals, the first mouse to deliver a blazing-fast 8kHz response time.
 We measure latency in microseconds, not milliseconds.
 Unlock your potential with the undisputed leader in high-performance gaming mice.

 8000 Hz Polling Rate

 The polling rate is how often the computer receives information from the mouse.
 With a standard polling rate, every action you make will have an average of 1,000μs latency (and much higher in some cases).
 The Atompalm Hydrogen has a record-breaking latency of 125μs.
 This means that all the information that comes into the computer is more accurate both with respect to timing, and precision.
 Since the mouse is the first step in the chain of input lag, it is critical to minimize the latency for the best gaming experience.

 Zero Latency Clicks

 We've all experienced it: You shoot at the same time as the opponent, but you're just barely slower.
 The performance of the mouse switches is absolutely critical -- what's the point of aiming if you can't shoot on time?

 The Atompalm Hydrogen breaks away from industry trends by using a premium Japanese Omron switch for the highest electrical and mechanical integrity.
 Combined with our Zero Latency technology your clicks will register approximately 5,000μs (5ms) faster than other gaming mice!